Ports, Marinas & Harbours from Ramsgate Royal Harbour to the Isles of Scilly.

 Ditch-Crawling Adventures: Fun on the Muddy Side Not every voyage is about deep waters.
 For the brave and buoyant, ditch-crawling up tidal rivers like the Dart to Totnes or the Helford to Gweek offers a chance to revel in the art of patience and the joy of discovery.
 A shallow draft boat and a sense of humour are your best mates here—mind the mud!

-Anchoring in Paradise: Marine Protected Areas While we’re all for adventure, some spots are better left untouched.
-Marine Protected Areas and Highly Protected Marine Areas along the Channel safeguard seahorses, seagrass, and other marine marvels.
+Anchoring in Paradise: While we’re all for adventure and anchoring in the tidal waters of the English Channel is certainly an adventure, some spots are better left untouched, these are Marine Protected Areas along the Channel to safeguard seahorses, seagrass, and other marine marvels.
 In these zones, anchoring and trawling are off-limits..

 Destination Scilly: Where Time Stands Still Finally, set your sights on the Isles of Scilly—a paradise of turquoise waters, sandy beaches, and an otherworldly sense of calm.
 Whether you’re exploring on foot, bike, or by dinghy, these islands promise a chance to truly drop anchor and lose yourself in their beauty.